-Staff Contact: John Merson CP20 S2 HPW2 T: W 5.30-7.30
+Staff Contact: John Merson CP20 S2 HPW2 T: Contact School of Science and Technology Studies

 History of cultural and economic change in East Asia with a focus on the approaches to technological and industrial development which has allowed first Japan and now Korea, Taiwan and mainland China to achieve rapid economic growth.
 Australia's orientation towards East Asia is also examined, together with the impact which knowledge - intensive high-technology industries, information technology and global economic pressures have had on this relationship.